ASHLAND CITY COUNCIL & PARKS COMMISSION

 Councilor Marsh arrived at 5:43 p.m.

-Hunter Park – amenities – current size of pool is not deep enough for sports and not deep enough for diving.
-May need to partner with school district for additional parking but this has not been discussed with school district.
+- Hunter Park – amenities – current size of pool is not deep enough for sports and not deep enough for diving.
+May need to partner with school district for additional parking but this has not been discussed with schools district.

 Mr. Black recommended a rectangular pool shape and noted that because of the size of the pool, additional parking spaces would be required.
 He estimated the cost of additional spaces as $200,000 based on $4,000 per space.
 He stressed that this is all variable as this has not been discussed with the school district or city planning department.